 The decline in the cost of Materials and Supplies includes the internal equipment charge and costs associate with programming and rentals.1 As programs were no longer running and facilities were closed, the need for supplies for programs were eliminated.
-Additionally, the Town realized a slight decrease in the cost of utilities associated with facilities that offer programming and rentals.
+Additionally, the Town realized a slight decrease in the cost of repairs and maintenance and utilities associated with facilities that offer programming and rentals.